-AHCCCS has established the technical direction and much of the baseline infrastructure in support of the SIEM and SOC solutions through a contract with and the solution.
-All vendor modules and systems will be required to connect with the and the solution solutions to provide audit logs and other forensic information.
+AHCCCS has established the technical direction and much of the baseline infrastructure in support of the SIEM and SOC solutions through a contract with Exercise.
+All vendor modules and systems will be required to connect with the Exercise solutions to provide audit logs and other forensic information.
 All vendor solutions will be required to onboard their systems through the AHCCCS standard operating procedures at the direction of the AHCCCS Chief Information Security Officer (CISO) as part of the DDI projects.